• Skip to primary navigation

 oat flour in a bowl with oats on the table

-Oats are a nutrient-dense grain filled with fiber, protein, manganese, phosphorus, magnesium, copper, iron, zinc, folate, and even some b vitamins.
+Oats are nutrient-dense grains filled with fiber, protein, manganese, phosphorus, magnesium, copper, iron, zinc, folate, and even some B vitamins.
 If you can’t stand the taste or texture of oatmeal you can find other ways to get this grain into your diet and oat flour makes it even easier.

-Oats have been recommended by doctors for years for a healthy heart and a natural way to try to reduce cholesterol numbers before considering medication (along with a healthy diet and exercise).
+Doctors have recommended oats for years for a healthy heart and a natural way to try to reduce cholesterol numbers before considering medication (along with a healthy diet and exercise).
 (1) Oatmeal is excellent for your microbiome and has a prebiotic effect.
 (2) So they don’t just make your heart happy, but also your gut!

 Oat flour is oatmeal ground up into a fine flour.
 We suggest using rolled oats, steel-cut oats, or even oat groats.